RytisGL/MRP-API/README.md

 ## Authorization

-All endpoints except /login and /register require a Bearer Token for authorization.
+All endpoints except login and register require a Bearer Token for authorization.
+Login and register enpoints requires user to be annonymous.

 ### Register User
 **Endpoint:** `POST /users/register`